← Back to Buyer Guides

 MatrixFlows replaces Document360 for most use cases — customer documentation, partner portals, internal knowledge, AI-powered self-service — all from one foundation.
 You build once, deploy everywhere, update once.

 Document360 requires separate instances or tools for each audience.
-Partner portal means new instance.
+A partner portal means a new instance.
 Employee knowledge means Confluence or Notion.
-Multi-language means manual translation or expensive add-ons.
-AI chatbot means third-party integration with limited context access.
+Multi-language means manual translation or paid add-ons.
+And AI self-service is scoped to the help-center sources you connect.

-How does MatrixFlows handle AI self-service differently than Document360's chatbot integrations?
+How does MatrixFlows handle AI self-service differently than Document360's Eddy AI?

 MatrixFlows AI is built into the platform with full access to the knowledge foundation.
-Semantic search understands intent.
-AI assistants answer questions, execute transactions, escalate with full conversation context.
-Voice assistants work the same way — no separate setup.
+Semantic search understands intent and role.
+AI assistants answer questions, execute transactions, and escalate with full conversation context.
+Voice assistants work the same way, with no separate setup.

-The architectural difference: Document360 treats AI as an add-on reading static content.
-MatrixFlows treats AI as an intelligence layer working with live, structured knowledge.
-When you update content, AI reflects changes immediately.
-When AI identifies gaps, the system flags them for your team.
+The architectural difference: Document360 treats AI as a layer on a single help center.
+MatrixFlows treats AI as an intelligence layer working with live, structured knowledge across every audience.
+When you update content, AI reflects the change immediately.
+When AI identifies a gap, the system flags it for your team.

 What happens to our existing Document360 content during migration?

 Migration takes days, not months.
-Export your Document360 content as markdown or HTML.
-Import into MatrixFlows Matrix workspace.
+Export your Document360 content as markdown or HTML, then import into the MatrixFlows Matrix workspace.
 Structure, formatting, and media transfer directly.
-No rewriting required unless you want to consolidate redundant content.
+No rewriting is required unless you want to consolidate redundant content.

 The real work isn't technical — it's strategic.
 Document360 content is usually single-audience.
-MatrixFlows lets you repurpose that same content for partners and employees with different access rules, different branding, different context.
+MatrixFlows lets you repurpose that same content for partners and employees with different access rules, branding, and context.

-Most teams complete technical migration in 2-5 days.
-Then spend two weeks building partner portals and employee resources they couldn't create in Document360.
-The system pays back the effort immediately through consolidation and multi-audience reach.
+Most teams complete technical migration in a few days, then spend a couple of weeks building the partner portals and employee resources they couldn't create in Document360.
+The system pays back the effort through consolidation and multi-audience reach.

 Can I use MatrixFlows alongside Document360 during transition?